abaj8494/shrine/scripts/README_add_person.md

-# Adding New People to the Shrine Timeline
+# Adding New People to the Timeline

 ## Quick Start